om-bhinsara/student-performance-analysis/README.md

 - Reading is the strongest subject; mathematics is the weakest.
 - Students with standard lunch perform better than those with free/reduced lunch.

-## 📈 Project Structure
+## 📁 Project Structure
-student-performance-analysis/
+📦 **student-performance-analysis**
-├── data/
+ ┣ 📂 data
-├── notebooks/
+ ┣ 📂 notebooks
-├── README.md
+ ┣ 📄 README.md
-└── requirements.txt
+ ┗ 📄 requirements.txt

 ## ✅ Conclusion
 The analysis highlights key academic and demographic factors affecting student performance and provides insights for educational improvement strategies.